Profile API

 Build a query

-Build a query that contains the attributes you need to enable your downstream real-time workflows.
+Build a query that contains the attributes you need to enable your downstream workflows.
 You can use any aspect of your unified customer profiles to light up these workflows.
-Consider your goals for each real-time workflow, build a query that returns the list of attributes (and lookup key) that enables that real-time workflow.
+Consider your goals for each workflow, build a query that returns the list of attributes (and lookup key) that enables that workflow.

 Important

-The real-time Profile API can support an unlimited number of potential use cases.
+The Profile API can support an unlimited number of potential use cases.
 All you need to do is imagine the use case, identify the requirements for building that use case for your downstream workflow, and then build a query in Amperity that can be used to generate an index that contains the attributes you need to light up that use case.

 Add API key